edcarp/python-intermediate-esces/_episodes/05-merging-data.md

 NOTE: This process of joining tables is similar to what we do with tables in an SQL database.

-For example, the `species.csv` file that we've been working with is a lookup table.
-This table contains the genus, species and taxa code for 55 species.
-The species code is unique for each line.
-These species are identified in our survey data as well using the unique species code.
-Rather than adding 3 more columns for the genus, species and taxa to each of the 35,549 line Survey data table, we can maintain the shorter table with the species information.
-When we want to access that information, we can create a query that joins the additional columns of information to the Survey data.
+For example, the `waves_LUT.csv` file that we've been working with is a lookup table.
+This table contains the name, manufacturer, water depth and operator for 16 buoys.
+The buoy_id code is unique for each line.
+These buoys are identified in our waves data as well using the unique species code.
+Rather than adding 4 more columns for the depth, operator etc. to each of the multiple line waves data table, we can maintain the shorter table with the species information.
+When we want to access that information, we can create a query that joins the additional columns of information to the waves data.

 Storing data in this way has many benefits including:

-1. It ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
+1. It ensures consistency in the spelling of buoy attributes (site name, manufacturer etc.) given each buoy is only entered once.
 Imagine the possibilities for spelling errors when entering the genus and species thousands of times!
-2. It also makes it easy for us to make changes to the species information once without having to find each instance of it in the larger survey data.
+2. It also makes it easy for us to make changes to the species information once without having to find each instance of it in the larger wave observations data.
 3. It optimizes the size of our data.